tueimage/essential-skills/python-essentials.md

         print('both false')
 ```

-However, this would be equal to
+However, this would be equal to:

 ```python
 if condition1: